Gadlys Chapel: Twentieth Century

 The history of Gadlys in the twentieth century was characterized by a series of comparatively brief ministries, none of which lasted for more than ten years.
 Myles Griffiths from Bangor College, but a native of Neath was inducted as minister in July 1902 at a service at which William Harris of Heolyfelin presided.
 He moved to Liverpool in 1906.

 R. Gwenffrwd Hughes arrived from Valley and Caergeiliog in Anglesey in 1908.
 During his time at Gadlys, Hughes became involved with Liberal Party politics and was nominated as a candidate for a seat on the Board of Guardians in 1910. although he was not selected.
 After a brief ministry departed for Pontlottyn in 1910.
-Shortly afterwards, Hughes was married at Gadlys Chapel to Ethel, daughter of the late Benjamin Evans.In 1911 the membership stood at 195 members.
+Shortly afterwards, Hughes was married at Gadlys Chapel to Ethel, daughter of the late Benjamin Evans.
+In 1911 the membership stood at 195 members.

-David Bassett, became the next minister in December 1912 and remained for ten years until his death on January 1 1922. then after him J.H.
-Jones came from Laleston beame minister in 1925 and remained minister for four years before moving to Bonymaen.
+David Bassett, became the next minister in December 1912 and remained for ten years until his death on January 1, 1922. then after him J.H.
+Jones came from Laleston became minister in 1925 and remained minister for four years before moving to Bonymaen.
 He was followed by Thomas Richards, a student from Cardiff College who was inducted in 1933 and served for seven years before moving to Kensington Chapel, Brecon, in 1940.
 A new organ was installed in 1940.

 Iorwerth Davies moved from lower down the valley at Calfaria, Abercynon, in 1946 and served until 1951.
 The minister from 1954 until 1957 was Gwyn Rogers.